soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 ```

 To concatenate all of the `Html.Structure`, we could try to write a recursive
 function.
-However we will quickly run into an issue
+However, we will quickly run into an issue
-with the base case, what to do when the list is empty?
+with the base case: what to do when the list is empty?

-We could just provide dummy `Html.Structure` that represents an empty
+We could just provide a dummy `Html.Structure` that represents an empty
 HTML structure.

 Let's add this to `Html.Internal`: